F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 Any model after the list of officially blacklisted Macs should be supported, but these are the earliest Macs with Universal Control support, and thus chosen for the sake of simplicity.

-**Reminder:** Macs that are not listed on this table work without spoofing, including systems that do not natively support Monterey, as long as the other requirements are met, since they aren't blacklisted.
+**Reminder:** Macs that aren't listed on this table work without spoofing, including systems that don't natively support Monterey, as long as the other requirements are met, since they aren't blacklisted.

 | Mac by name | Native SMBIOS | Spoof SMBIOS |